loftwah/grindmodecypher.com/wp-content/plugins/wp-mail-smtp/readme.txt

 Our White Glove Setup service is a great option that anyone can benefit from.
 Whether you don't have the time or maybe you feel a bit in over your head - we've got you covered.

 You can sit back and relax while we set up everything for you.
-White glove setup includes WP Mail SMTP plugin installation and setup, configuration adjustments to your DNS for proper email domain name verification, Mailgun setup, and final testing to confirm everything is passing with flying colors.
+White glove setup includes WP Mail SMTP plugin installation and setup, configuration adjustments to your DNS for proper email domain name verification, SMTP.com or Mailgun setup, and final testing to confirm everything is passing with flying colors.

 ### Security